+TO:

+ADDRESS:

-O: DDRESS: DESCRIPTION OF INTEREST IN LAND: AKE NOTICE that taxes, penalties, and interest in the amount of dollars (\$) remain unpaid nd are due and owing in respect of the taxable property.
-ND TAKE NOTICE that a Tax Arrears Certificate dated was delivered to you in respect on these unpaid taxes.
-AND TAKE NOTICE that where a debtor fails to pay all unpaid taxes within thirty (30) days of the issuance of a Tax Arrears Certificate, the tax administrator may discontinue services that it provides to the taxable property of a debtor, pursuant to the N'Quatqua First Nation Property Taxation Law, 2016.
-ND TAKE NOTICE that if the taxes are not paid in full on or before, being thirty (30 ays from the date of issuance of this notice, the following services will be discontinued: [list services to be discontinued]
+DESCRIPTION OF INTEREST IN LAND:

+TAKE NOTICE that taxes, penalties, and interest in the amount of unpaid and are due and owing in respect of the taxable property. dollars (\$) remain

+AND TAKE NOTICE that a Tax Arrears Certificate dated was delive these unpaid taxes. ered to you in respect of

+AND TAKE NOTICE that where a debtor fails to pay all unpaid taxes within issuance of a Tax Arrears Certificate, the tax administrator may discontinue servit taxable property of a debtor, pursuant to the Tobique Property Taxation Law , 2011 ces that it provides to the

+AND TAKE NOTICE that if the taxes are not paid in full on or before days from the date of issuance of this notice, the following services will be discort

+[list services to be discontinued]

+Tax Administrator for Tobique

+Dated: 20